 Explore The Historic Fish Market

-The fish market in DC is a strange attraction to see.
-Filled with a handful of floating stalls on the waterfront, it looks like it hasn’t changed much in a while, boasting decades-old facades and peeling paint.
+The Municipal Fish Market at The Wharf is a wonderfully unusual sight.
+A handful of floating stalls on the waterfront, it looks much as it has for generations, all weathered facades and bustling vendors.
 But the charm of the fish market is just how unpretentious it feels – vendors are there to sell fish, and sell fish alone.

 For seafood lovers, this is a unique place in DC that’s definitely worth a visit, if even just to see where the magic happens.